bdunko/Charon-s-Obol/notes/Obol/Data/Characters.md

 - [ ] The Emperor - Power coins don't recharge until the end of the round, but have twice as many charges.
 - [ ] The Prince - Power coins don't recharge and are destroyed when their charges reach 0.
 Power coins are much cheaper.
 	- [ ] Alternative/in addition - power coins in the shop may start with more charges than normal. (obols may have +1, diobols may have +1-2, triobol +1-4, tetrobol +1-6 etc)
-- [ ] The Wanderlust - Endless mode; shop + tollgate every round.
+- [ ] The Wanderer - Endless mode; shop + tollgate every round.
 No victory, just go until you give up.
 After 10th tollgate, option to continue/go to tollgate.
 - [ ] The Blasphemer - No god coins, only payoffs, random spell selection each run.
 Basically you have like 6 patron tokens but no powers.
 - [ ] The Heretic - Same thing as Blasphemer but spells available change each time one is used, with a reroll button.
 - [ ] The Fading - At the end of each round, destroy all your coins and regain half their value back.
 The store restocks immediately when coins are bought.
 And has a larger stock.
 	- [ ] Indestructobol - start with one common obol
-- [ ] Whenever you buy or obtain a coin, you gain 2 copies instead which are Linked.
-Upgrade prices are doubled.
-- [ ] Engineer - You must spend souls to unlock everything.
-Buy additional coin slots, buy additional shop stock spaces, buy trial/map info, buy life between rounds.
-Coins are free.
-- [ ] Challenger - 2 free rounds, then trials.
+- [ ] The Challenger - 2 free rounds, then trials.
 All souls are tripled.
-- [ ] Wanderer - Daily run mode with differnet mods.
-- [ ] ??? - Designer challenges.
-Variety of mixes of different stuff.
-One a week for a year, 52 challenges, can replay older ones.
-Rotates weekly as well.
-- [ ] You only have 5 coins slots.
+- [ ] The Epilektoi - You only have 5 coins slots.
 Coins may be upgraded infinitely (Tetrobol +1/2/3...).
 Upgrading  a payoff coin costs less.
-- [ ] Twins - You have two rows of coins.
+- [ ] The Twins - You have two rows of coins.
 Alternate between them each toss (in shop, a swap row button appears which switches between the rows when purchasing.
 In tollgate, prices are halves but both rows must pay the coins.)
 You also start with a coin which can swap itself for any coin in the other row (indestructable). basically when you activate the power, it shows the other row, you pick one, then it swaps the two.
 6-7 coins per row...
-- [ ] Physician - You start with 500 life (slightly less than normal total sum).
+- [ ] The Physician - You start with 500 life (slightly less than normal total sum).
 Healing is doubled.
 Unspent souls get converted to life.
 You do not replenish life each round.
 	- [ ] Alternative/replacement - Titan - You start with tons and tons of life, but you never gain more and strain never resets.
-- [ ] Philosopher - Except for the first toss each round, when flipped, coins always land on their opposite face.
-All tails penalties are reduced to 1.
 - [ ] The Champion - 3 rounds, all boss rounds, you get 500 souls at the start to build a board in the shop before the first round.
 - [ ] The Devoted - You start with 3 permanent Obol copies of a random god coin (chosen based on your patron).
 All other coins and coin upgrades costs 1.5x as many souls.
 - [ ] The Magus - Only payoff coins (but still a few different types probably, and some that cast a 'power' on payoff such as Luckying or Blessing other coins.).
 Your only power is flipping a coin and its neighbors.
 You can use that power a limited number of times each toss.
 In the shop you can permanently upgrade this limit at an increasing soul cost.